 DEFAMATION CASE IN SPAIN: USEFUL TIPS

 Defamation can occur when someone makes a false statement of fact about you, and you suffer harm as a result (financial damage or harm to your reputation, for example).
-This kind of cases are extremely serious because they are a direct affront against all your moral, ethic, legal and personal integrity.
+These kinds of cases are extremely serious because they are a direct affront against all your moral, ethical, legal and personal integrity.
 In fact, your honour can be at stake, both as a family and as a legal professional.

 II.- THE IMPORTANCE OF CONDUCTING A VERY THOROUGH LEGAL RESEARCH

-In the first place, it is of the outmost importance to research case law to determine how courts have interpreted certain legal issues.
+In the first place, it is of the utmost importance to research case law to determine how courts have interpreted certain legal issues.

 This is because defamation law can be very confusing and harsh because there is a maze of complex Spanish legislation and defamation laws, as well as a variety of case law rendered by both the Spanish Supreme court as well as the European Courts of Human rights and the European Court of Justice.